myurar1a/pornflakes/README.md

 - Show hotspot
 - Library page (Functions may be limited)
 - Faster acquisition of video information
+- Modify the code
 - Bug fixes

 ## About getting the video

 This is the same as the structure of youtube-dl.

 This doesn't "circumvent" any technical protection measures.
-This just plays or downloads the m3u playlist.

 ## ToDo List

 - [x] MainPage
 - [x] VideoPage
-- [ ] Show hotspot
+- [x] Show hotspot
 - [ ] Show action tags
 - [ ] Embed Stars / Category / Production / Tags
 - [ ] Like/Unlike